-- (1) (New high school curriculum): Two 4U Math courses including MHF4U (Advanced Functions), with no grade below 65%. - (2) Completion of 6.0 credits from York University MATH courses (not including AK/MATH1710 6.0 or courses with second digit 5) with a grade average of 5.0 (C+) or better over these credits; - (3) Completion of AK/MATH1710 6.0, or 6.0 credits from York University mathematics courses whose second digit is 5, with an average grade not below 7.0 (B+).
+(1) (New high school curriculum): Two 4U Math courses including MHF4U (Advanced Functions), with no grade below 65%.

+(2) Completion of 6.00 credits from York University MATH courses (not including AK/MATH1710 6.00 or courses with second digit 5) with a grade point average of 5.00 (C+) or better over these credits;

+(3) Completion of AK/MATH1710 6.00, or 6.00 credits from York University mathematics courses whose second digit is 5, with an average grade not below 7.00 (B+).

-Strongly Recommended: Previous programming experience; for example, a high school programming course or CSE1530 3.0.
+Strongly Recommended: Previous programming experience; for example, a high school programming course or CSE1530 3.00.

-Course Credit Exclusion: ITEC1620 3.0
+Course Credit Exclusions: ITEC1620 3.00

-CSE 1030 3.0 Introduction to Computer Science II
+CSE 1030 3.00 Introduction to Computer Science II

 This course continues the separation of concern theme introduced in CSE1020.
 While CSE1020 focuses on the client concern, this course focuses on the concern of the implementer.
 Hence, rather than using an API (Application Programming Interface) to build an application, the student is asked to implement a given API.
-Topics include implementing classes (utilities/non-utilities, delegation within the class definition, documentation and API generation, and implementing contracts), aggregations (implementing aggregates versus compositions and implementing collections), inheritance hierarchies (attribute visibility, overriding methods, abstract classes versus interfaces, inner classes); generics; building graphical user interfaces with an emphasis on the MVC (Model-View-Controller) design pattern; recursion; searching and sorting (including guick and merge sorts); linked lists; and stacks and gueues.
+Topics include implementing classes (utilities/non-utilities, delegation within the class definition, documentation and API generation, and implementing contracts), aggregations (implementing aggregates versus compositions and implementing collections), inheritance hierarchies (attribute visibility, overriding methods, abstract classes versus interfaces, inner classes); generics; building graphical user interfaces with an emphasis on the MVC (Model-View-Controller) design pattern; recursion; searching and sorting (including quick and merge sorts); linked lists; and stacks and queues.
 The coverage also includes a few design patterns.
 Three lecture hours and weekly laboratory sessions.